mpkrass7/m_pkfire/content/post/2021-01-05-ibm-churn/index.md

 ### Visualize in one dimension

 The accuracy is pretty high even reducing everything down to just one dimension which is pretty impressive.
-I show with some jitter below
+I show with some jitter below.

 ```python